naveensingh/vivo_fastboot/README.md

 Unlock vivo bootloader :  fastboot bbk unlock_vivo

 This binary can be compiled using any toolchain (on linux only) or using the official method by downloading whole AOSP source.
-If you want to compile for windows, you robably have to use the whole AOSP source.
+If you want to compile for windows, you probably have to use the whole AOSP source.

 How to compile :-